aslamhus/RectanglePacker/README.md

 ## License

 This Rectangle Packer class is licensed under the [MIT License](LICENSE).
 Feel free to use and modify it according to your needs.

-## Acknowledgments

-Special thanks to @aslamhus for the original implementation of the algorithm.